lorenzoconcas/HSB/Documentation/Library.md

 ### "Classic" method

 To create a routing in the classic method you create a class that extends the Servlet base class, the constructor MUST have two parameters : Request and Response, and pass them to the base class
-The new class also needs the **Binding attribute,** that requires a string (the path) and optionally a boolean indicating whether or not that servlet must handle all routes starting with the given path.
+The new class also needs the **Binding Attribute,** that requires a string (the path) and optionally a boolean indicating whether or not that servlet must handle all routes starting with the given path.
 Example:

 ```cs